book Megan as your speaker

 Megan is the author of the new book, It’s OK That You’re Not OK: Meeting Grief & Loss in a Culture that Doesn’t Understand.
-She has been featured widely in the media, including Psychology Today, Huffington Post, Modern Loss, and The Manifest-Station, and in dozens of podcasts and radio appearances.
+She has been featured widely in the media, including the New York Times, Bustle Magazine, National Public Radio, Spirituality & Health magazine, Huffington Post, Modern Loss, and in dozens of podcasts and radio appearances.

 Megan was very thorough in making sure she was prepared for her Death Salon Seattle talk, and her preparation showed: she knocked it out of the park.
 The moving delivery of her personal story, plus her issuing a challenge to our community to do better around grief, led many Death Salon attendees to cite Megan’s talk as a highlight of our programming.

 I’ve been metabolizing your talk ALL weekend.
 So many moving moments linked with reminders of how to show up for this work of companioning others in grief, both large scale, foundational ones and very tangible tiny ones.
 My friend and I were equally struck by your ability to launch off on an idea and still find a way to make it circle back around to the initial question.
 It was a mental rollercoaster – the good kind.

 Ready to book Megan for your event?
 Use this form to tell us all about it.